RyshchukDmytro/Swift/Core Data.md

 - Class Definition -> XCode will generate [**Model+CoreDataClass**] and [**Model+CoreDataProperties**] automaticaly, but we can't see and modify those files
 - Category/Extension -> We need to create only [**Model+CoreDataClass**] so we can modify it later

-CoreData is like a storage for iOS/macOS applications that helps to store information.

-**Places where to learn:**
-- Kodeco
-- YouTube
-- Books

 ```swift
 static func addCoreData(name: String, image: URL) {